AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ## More features in the unlimited version!

-Free account allows to have:
+A subscription allows to have more benefits comparing to a free account:

-* 5 devices with enabled AdGuard VPN (there can be more devices overall, but only five can be used simultaneously)
+* 5 simultaneously connected devices vs 2 devices with enabled AdGuard VPN
-* 3 GB of traffic that can be distributed between AdGuard VPN extensions and app
+* Unlimited traffic *vs* 3 GB of traffic
-* 20 Mbit/sec speed limit
+* No speed cap *vs* 20 Mbit/sec speed limit

 Accordingly, the paid version offers unlimited traffic and speed, yet the number of devices stays the same.
 So enjoy the boundless web surfing with AdGuard VPN for iOS!